-5. If a comet is far away from the Sun and then it draws nearer as it orbits the Sun, what would you expect to happen?
-(3 points)

-6. Which object do you think has more internal strength, an asteroid or a comet, and why?
+- 3. If a comet is far away from the Sun and then it draws nearer as it orbits the Sun, what would you expect to happen?
+(5 points) - 4.
+Do you think comets have more or less internal strength than asteroids, which are composed primarily of rock?
+[Hint: If you are playing outside with your friends in a snow storm, would you rather be hit with a snowball or a rock?]
 (3 points)